russelllab/kinaseResistance/Create_SVG/README.md

 ___
 ## FAQs
 # Is there a more general version of this script available?
-Yes, there will be a more general version of this alignment script available together with automated data collection for any protein in uniprot.
+Yes, there is another repository with a light version of this script that works for other proteins, too.
+The user must provide an alignment, a info-dictionary and structural features.
+Everything is explained in the [Annotate_Alignment](https://github.com/tschmenger/Annotate_Alignments/tree/main) repository.

 For more information contact torsten.schmenger(at)bioquant.uni-heidelberg.de.

 ___
 ## Contact